Man covered in blood ran from house with knife

-A man covered in blood ran from a house with a kitchen knife in his hand at the height of a domestic disturbance.
+A man covered in blood ran from a house with a kitchen knife in his hand at the height of a domestic disturbance, writes Liam Heylin.

 Martin Barry, of 30 Harbour View Rd, Knocknaheeny, Cork, pleaded guilty to charges arising out of a number of drunken incidents and he was jailed yesterday by Judge Olann Kelleher for four months.